zhaorui/opener/README.md

 ### How to reproduce this bug?

 **Method 1**
-1. click the capture switch to capture all packets to utun
+1. Click the switch to capture all packets to utun
-1. send an screenshot of your desktop or some reugular file to your contacts via IM
+1. Send a screenshot of your desktop or some regular file to your contacts via IM (Skype, DingTalk, etc.)

 **Method 2**